hpcc-systems/STEMChallenge/README.md

 The million Song dataset will be used in this challenge.
 A list of songs from 1922 - 2011.

-The Data Dictionary with Field Nemes and their Descriptions can be fould in the *DataDictionary* repo folder.
+The Data Dictionary with Field Names and their Descriptions can be fould in the *DataDictionary* repo folder.

 ## Additional Docs and Resources